 What is Snell’s Law?

 Snells’s law is a vital component to understand while exploring what refraction of light is.
 This law gives the angle of the bending ray of light on the indices of refraction of two media.
 This law can be derived from Fermat’s Principle or from the Fresnel Equations.
 The formula of Snell’s Law is n1/n2= sin θ2/ sin θ1.
-The ratio of the sine of the angle of incidence to the sine of the angle of refraction is a constant.
+The ratio of the sine of the angle of incidence to the sine of the angle of refraction is constant.

-Change of Speed causes Change of Direction
+Change of Speed Causes Change of Direction

-Whenever light travels through a substance which has a different refractive index or optical density, there is the refraction of light.
+Whenever light travels through a substance that has a different refractive index or optical density, there is the refraction of light.
 The cause behind the change in direction is the change in speed.
 An example would be: